nearform/udaru/README.md

 This will start a Postgres database.
 Running test or coverage runs will automatically populate the database with the information it needs.

+> Note: you can also run `docker-compose up -d` to run it in the background.
+You'll can then tail the Postgres logs if needed with `docker-compose logs --tail=100 -f`

 To run tests:

 ```
 npm run test
 ```

+> Note: running the tests will output duplicate keys errors in Postgres logs, this is expected, as the error handling of those cases is part of what is tested.

 To lint the repository: